-Ashbourne’s online distance learning programme enables our students to continue their studies at the college if they are unable to come to the UK.
+Ashbourne’s online distance learning programme enables our students to continue their studies at the college in the event of a lockdown, and if they are unable to come to the UK or are self isolating when the college is open.
 Students will still be able to benefit from the expert tuition, high level of individual attention and the outstanding UCAS support and guidance Ashbourne offers.

 How to apply